kelvinauta/ConteXo/README.md

     - flag "--token-count": output the total token count for the entire stdout
     - flag "--tree-sitter": generate output using only TreeSitter to reduce token usage

+# Nota:

+Ironically, this project is Free VibeCoding, made by a human (for now asdjkahalksdjh)

 ## License

 MIT